Electronic and Electrical Engineering MEng

 - are seeking a broad-based engineering degree to explore your interests and strengths in a variety of exciting fields, all of which are of crucial importance in today’s world.

-You must have engineering potential and be someone who is analytical, creative, logical, a problem solver, a realist, versatile and forward thinking.
+You must be someone who is analytical, creative, logical, a problem solver, a realist, versatile and forward thinking.
 You should be interested in understanding about the big picture as well as becoming a specialist in your chosen area.
 Intellectual challenge is important to you, as is hands-on experience, and you want to work alongside other high achievers.

 Admissions and Course Enquiries

 Web: Admissions Enquiries Information